rasmuserik/visualisering-af-relationer/README.md

 - `drawNode(..)` draw a node element
 - `drawEdge(..)` draw an edge element
 - `visualObjectRatio` tells the desired width/height ratio of the nodes
+- `loadingCover` url for image that will be shown while we do not have the title of an element

 ----